RoaringBitmap/RoaringFormatSpec/README.md

 if the cookie took value SERIAL_COOKIE, then we had a bitset telling us which containers are run containers; otherwise, we know that there are no run containers.
-For the containers that are not run containers, then we use the cardinality to determine the type: a cardinality of up to 4096 indicates an array container whereas a cardinality above 4096 indicates a bitset container.
+For the containers that are not run containers, then we use the cardinality to determine the type: a cardinality of up and including 4096 indicates an array container whereas a cardinality above 4096 indicates a bitset container.

 ### 3. Offset header